 The rule of thumb is that any stable society needs a judiciary and a law enforcement arm, with each of them giving the other credibility.
 If there is corruption or weakness in one, than the other is automatically weakened, and anarchy guaranteed.

-The western is watching in horror as many parts of the rest of the world descend into utter mayhem.
+The Western world is watching in horror as many parts of the rest of the world are descending into utter mayhem.
 There is no justice, and no one to enforce the law.
 People are struggling to survive.

 But we must not be complacent.
-We must not fool ourselves into thinking that our societies, and the countries we live in, are always going to be stable and safe.
+We must not fool ourselves into thinking that our societies, and the countries we live in, our Western bubbles, are always going to be stable and safe.